Du Malone writes: FM20 has introduced the notion of a club vision, in which the board sets out its expectations for the next few years.

 - what I will call the ‘intermarium’, which for my purposes will include the following additional nations: Moldova; Belarus; and Poland

-- the Caucasus, which will my purposes will require the addition of Armenia and Azerbaijan.
+- the Caucasus, which will for my purposes will require the addition of Armenia and Azerbaijan.

 - FM23: the big one.
 The hipster option.
 The one that makes me dizzy with excitement.
 The LSD of FM.
 THE CASPIAN!
 FM’s wild, wild east.
 Think, in addition to Russian and Azerbaijan, of the following: Iran; Turkmenistan; and Kazakhstan — assuming, of course, that I can find the requisite leagues on the Steam workshop.